egesaray/LoadBalancedCommunications/README.md

-NOTE:  I used JDK 15 and Apache NewBeans IDE 12.4
+NOTE:  I used JDK 15 and Apache NetBeans IDE 12.4